cp-cs-projects/file-system/README.md

-# Unix File System Simulator
+# Linux File System Simulator

 Implemented a C program to navigate through a simulated file system with files and directories, storing metadata as a simplified inode (an index and a type- dir/file)